 In previous meeting, it was agreed in RAN3 to have MBS Session Start/Release procedure for Broadcast, but no agreement was made on how to establish the shared NG-U tunnel for Broadcast session.

-Considering that there will be a session start procedure triggered by 5GC, it is straightforward to consider that the shared NG-U is established during the session start procedure, i.e. the 5GC may provide IP multicast address in Session Start Request, and then the Gnb may provide DL TNL Address in Session Start Response if unicast transmission is used.
+Considering that there will be a session start procedure triggered by 5GC, it is straightforward to consider that the shared NG-U is established during the session start procedure, i.e. the 5GC may provide IP multicast address in Session Start Request, and then the gNB may provide DL TNL Address in Session Start Response if unicast transmission is used.

-On the other hand, in contribution [11], it is proposed to use a Gnb triggered MBS Session Resource Setup/Release Required procedure is introduce to establishment/ release of one or several NG-U bearer(s), for both broadcast and Multicast.
+On the other hand, in contribution [11], it is proposed to use a gNB triggered MBS Session Resource Setup/Release Required procedure is introduce to establishment/ release of one or several NG-U bearer(s), for both broadcast and Multicast.

 Question 9: which option do you prefer to establish the shared NG-U tunnel for broadcast session?

-Option 1: Established during Broadcast Session Setup Request/Response, similar to 4G Embms.
+Option 1: Established during Broadcast Session Setup Request/Response, similar to 4G eMBMC.

 Option 2: after Broadcast Session Setup, RAN triggers shared NG-U tunnel establishment towards 5GC, to align with Multicast.